alberto1901/Donck/README.md

 ## Current State

 This project is another sandbox for me to learn the ins-and-outs of Flightgear development and play in the virtual water.
 Don't expect a professional level experience!
+The *Adriaen van der Donck* serves two purposes: 1) to further develop different types of sails (square sails *vs.* fore-and-aft); 2) to experiment with various shaders to import more realistic representation of local waves.

+The project is a work in progress and not under active development.

+The current state includes a 'Gerstner' wave vertex shader which animates a localized water grid.
+Up to 4 separate waves can be defined by setting direction, amplitude, frequency, steepness and speed for each wave.
+These parameters can be set through a Canvas GUI by pressing cntl-w.
+The waves are visible only if amplitude is greater than zero and they are best observed in wire-frame mode.
+Note that further development of the shader is needed.
+This is particularly apparent when a wave reaches an amplitude/steepness where--in the physical world--the wave would break.

+Other work to be done includes:

+1) Re-implement the boat's motion in accordance with the waves.
+This is currently broken and the Donck does not react to any waves;

+2) Implement a fragment shader to give the waves the appearance of water.
+Currently, there is a place-holder shader which simply creates a blue to white color gradation based on amplitude;

+3) A method to assign transparency to (or rendering order of) the default FlightGear water surface needs to be developed.
+Currently, the flat default FGFS water bisects the animated water obscuring the 'valleys' of the animated waves.

 To install the *Donck* simply unzip the files into your FGFS aircraft directory.
 Rename the uncompressed folder by removing the '-main' from the folder name.
 E.g., the folder should be named 'Donck' not 'Donck-main'.
 Remember to start in the water.
 Starting FlightGear with parameters: